CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/func_water/entity.md

 <div class="container previewimg">
 <div class="columns">
 <div class="imagepadding column col-auto" markdown="1">![](preview.png)</div>
-<div class="column">This entity is used to create water.
+<div class="column entityentry" markdown="1">This entity is used to create water.
 In game, every flat surface of the brushes of this entity will be waving up and down a specified distance.
 The brushes which are part of this must be cuboids, ideally snapped to 64-units-grid.
 It requires liquid ('!') texture for waving.
 Func_water is also a door type, it can be triggered to be opened and closed.
 Func_water should be touching the floor whenever it's closed or open or it may produce strange errors or become invisible.
 Func_water have breakable functionality (if enabled) just like other door types, however it cannot be destroyed by direct attack (bullet/melee), you can still destroy func_water by explosions or area of effect attacks(e.g. weapon_egon).</div>
 </div>
 </div>
 ###Keyvalues